SAP-samples/teched2023-AI267/exercises/ex1/README.md

       <br>![](/exercises/ex1/images/53.png)
       <br>
       Copy the below text which contains the Inference Request in JSON format.
+      Your trained model is now ready to predict the target **PLANETYPE**.

+      To predict this target, inputs to model has to be provided.

+      Inputs would be **CARRID, CONNID, FLDATE, PRICE, SEATSMAX, SEATSOCC, SEATSMAXB, SEATSMAXF, SEATSOCCB, SEATSOCCF, PAYMENTSUM, CURRENCY**.
       # Inference Request in JSON
 ```json
 {